TimelyDataflow/differential-dataflow/README.md

     worker 0, round 400 finished after Duration { secs: 0, nanos: 750404 }
     worker 0, round 500 finished after Duration { secs: 0, nanos: 824990 }

-This averages to about 70 microseconds for each update, which makes some sense as each of the updates needs to probe randomly into the ten million counts we are maintaining.
+This now averages to about seven microseconds for each update, which is looking more like one hundred thousand updates per second.

-We can scale quite a bit further, taking a hundred thousand rounds of updates at a time:
+Actually, let's just try that.
+Here are the numbers for one hundred thousand rounds of updates at a time:

     Running `target/release/examples/degrees 10000000 50000000 100000`
     Loading finished after 6298320551